top of page

 Program Manager

 Christiane is a member of the Apsáalooke Nation and a descendent of the Pikuni (Blackfeet) Nation.
+Christiane is a 3rd generation bobcat!
 She received her master's degree in Community Health from Montana State University where she first began working with Messengers For Health as a student.
-She worked primarily with the Healthy Relationships project which aims toward domestic violence prevention and improving healthy relationships among Native youth.
+She worked primarily with the Healthy Relationships project which aims toward improving healthy relationships among Native youth.
 She is currently working to adapt the Báa nnilah program (Chronic illness self-management) for other Tribal communities, overseeing the Board of Directors and is also our social media and website specialist.

 When she is not working, she loves to bead, travel, and spend time with her family.